emaphp/eMapper/README.md

     public $profiles;
 }
 ```
 This example introduces the **@result-map** annotation, which indicates the result map class to use for mapping.
 A type identifier has also been added to the first argument to indicate its type.
-These expressions can be used to indicate the procedure argument types, just like when calling **sptypes**.
+These expressions can be used to indicate the procedure argument types, just like when invoking the  **proc_types** method.

 <br/>
 **Macros**